dwrench07/dsi-python-workshop/day3/matt-notes.md

     KeyError: 'c'

-A `defaultdict` allows you to specify a default value to return when a non-existant key lookup is attempted.
+A `defaultdict` allows you to specify a default value to return when a non-existent key lookup is attempted.

 ```python
 D = defaultdict(lambda: 0, {'a': 1, 'b': 2})